simonzhu97/2022-Spotify-Anime-music-Recommender/README.md

 │   ├── intermediate/                 <- The artifacts generated throughout the model pipeline │
 ├── deliverables/                     <- Any white papers, presentations, final work products that are presented or delivered to a stakeholder
-│
-├── docs/                             <- Sphinx documentation based on Python docstrings.
-Optional for this project.
 |
 ├── dockerfiles/                      <- Directory for all project-related Dockerfiles │   ├── Dockerfile.app                <- Dockerfile for building image to run web app